cpina/ace-it-presentation/contents-python-django-en.md

 --

-Jen also meant a database interface!
+Jen also meant a Web system to introduce data in the database!
 ---
-background-image: url(images/for_fun/penguins_02.jpg)
+background-image: url(images/for_fun/iceberg-light.jpg)
 background-size: contain
 ---
 template: inverse